Noah-Samawi/ci-swag/TESTING.md

 2. Users can update user account information
 3. Users can update user profile information
 4. Users can update subscription status
+5. Admins and Moderators can update products

 ### Delete

 1. Users can remove items from cart
 2. User can delete thier accounts
+3. Admins and Moderators can delete products

 ## Manual Testing